|

 in the acid guts of predatory insects.

-As a result, predators that
+As a result, predators that consume virus infected hosts may

-consume virus infected hosts may disperse the OBs during several
+disperse the OBs during several days and over considerable distances

-days and over considerable distances as they defecate the remains of
+as they defecate the remains of their infected victim.

 Similarly,